 When you can walk on a loose leash around the yard, go outside the yard and start the process again.

 What do you do if they do pull?
 Stop, turn around, walk backwards – in general, be unpredictable but DON’T allow them to move forward if the leash is tight.
 Teaching loose leash walking requires patience and consistency.
 If you allow your dog to pull at any point, you’re reinforcing that pulling works.
-Don’t use the leash to move them into place – this will just create an opposition reflex and then you’ve got a battle.
+Don’t use the leash to move them into place.
+This will just create an opposition reflex and then you’ve got a battle.
 Lure them into place with a treat (for now) and continue on.

-For more help, contact a local trainer.